-B. Consequences
+B. Consequences of Bullying

 - 1. Consequences and remedial actions shall be imposed upon persons who violate this policy by engaging in bullying, harassment, or intimidation; who have engaged in reprisal or retaliation; or who have been found to have made false allegations that this policy has been violated. - 2.
-The consequences and remedial actions, developed by the Superintendent, shall be consistently and fairly applied after an appropriate investigation has revealed that a violation of this policy has occurred. - C. Saint Louis Public Schools employees who reports an act of bullying, harassment, or intimidation under this policy is not civilly liable for any act or omission in reporting or failing to report an act of bullying, harassment, or intimidation.
+The consequences and remedial actions, developed by the Superintendent, shall be consistently and fairly applied after an appropriate investigation has revealed that a violation of this policy has occurred. - C. Saint Louis Public Schools employees who report acts of bullying, harassment, or intimidation in good faith under this policy are not civilly liable for any act or omission in reporting or failing to report an act of bullying, harassment, or intimidation.